Open a portal to the underworld at these Buddhist 'hell parks'

 Found across Asia, these popular theme parks began as temple gardens that warned visitors of Buddhism's many levels of hell-and the gruesome fates that awaited them there.

-La Carmina is an award-winning alternative culture journalist, blogger and TV host.
-She runs the leading blog about Goth travel, fashion and culture (www.LaCarmina.com/blog), which was featured in The New York Times and Washington Post.
+La Carmina is an award-winning alternative culture, travel and food journalist, blogger and TV host.
+Based in Vancouver BC Canada, she runs the leading blog about Goth travel, fashion and culture (www.LaCarmina.com/blog), which was featured in The New York Times and Washington Post.
 La Carmina is the author of several books (published by Simon & Schuster).
-She received a journalism prize from the Society of American Travel Writers, and has written about travel, subcultures, food and style for Travel + Leisure, Eater, Time Magazine, The New York Times newpaper, CNN, The Daily Beast, Architectural Digest, Fodor's, and more.
+She received a journalism prize from the Society of American Travel Writers, and writes regularly about travel, subcultures, food and style for Travel + Leisure, Eater, Time Magazine, Los Angeles Times, The New York Times newspaper, CNN, BBC, National Geographic, The Daily Beast, Architectural Digest, Fodor's, Thrillist and more.
 La Carmina appears on travel TV shows worldwide including Bizarre Foods, No Reservations, Taboo, Oddities, and The Today Show.
-She is a graduate of Columbia University and Yale Law School.
-Follow La Carmina’s Gothic adventures in over 70 countries on www.LaCarmina.com and social media @LaCarmina -- add IG https://www.instagram.com/lacarmina/
+She is a graduate of Columbia University and Yale Law School, and speaker at global conferences like TBEX Asia for digital travel creators in Almaty, Kazakhstan.
+Follow La Carmina’s Gothic adventures in over 70 countries on www.LaCarmina.com and social media @LaCarmina -- add IG https://www.instagram.com/lacarmina/ and reach out to her at gothiccarmina att gmail .com

 Found across Asia, these popular theme parks began as temple gardens that warned visitors of Buddhism's many levels of hell-and the gruesome fates that awaited them there.